Steph Tolev

 Stephanie Tolev (Стефани Толев; born March 7, 1985) is a Canadian comedian and actress.

 Along with comedian Allison Hogg, Tolev was a member of the sketch comedy duo Ladystache, which won awards for Most Innovative Comedy Troupe and the Just for Laughs Award at Montreal Sketchfest in 2010 and 2014, respectively.

-She won the award for Best Female Stand Up at the 2015 Canadian Comedy Awards, and her 2019 comedy album I'm Not Well, was nominated for the Juno Award for Comedy Album of the Year at the Juno Awards of 2020, and In 2016 she was featured as "The nine funniest stand-up acts in Toronto right now", published by Toronto Life magazine.
+She won the award for Best Female Stand Up at the 2015 Canadian Comedy Awards, and her 2019 comedy album I'm Not Well, was nominated for the Juno Award for Comedy Album of the Year at the Juno Awards of 2020, and in 2016, she was featured as "The nine funniest stand-up acts in Toronto right now" by Toronto Life magazine.

 Early life

-Born in Toronto to Bulgarian-immigrant parents, Tolev grew up in the city's East York district and attended East York Collegiate Institute.
+Born in Toronto to ethnically Bulgarian immigrant parents, Tolev grew up in the city's East York district and attended East York Collegiate Institute.
 From the age of three to eighteen, she participated in competitive highland dance.
 She was inspired to perform comedy after playing the role of Nick Bottom in a high school production of Shakespeare's A Midsummer Night's Dream.

 Tolev enrolled in the Comedy Writing and Performance program at Humber College and performed stand-up for the first time at a Scarborough bar at 18 years of age.
 It was at Humber College that she met future sketch comedy collaborator, Allison Hogg.
 After graduation in 2005, Tolev and Hogg were part of a four-person, all female improv group.